Bath Salts Instant Drug Test

 - 99% accurate.

-Bath salts is a form of designer drug, also promoted as plant food or research chemicals.
+Bath salts are a designer drug, also promoted as plant food or research chemicals.
 It is sold mainly in head shops and on the Internet, and at other retail locations.
-Methylenedioxypyrovalerone (MDPV)
+It’s chemical name is Methylenedioxypyrovalerone or MDPV.

 In 2009 and 2010 there was a significant rise in the abuse of synthetic cathinone, initially in the United Kingdom and the rest of Europe, and subsequently in the US and Canada.

-Established as one of the main ingredients for bath salts among other synthetic stimulants like Mephedrone, Methylone, Butylone and Methedrone, MDPV started appearing around 2004 when it was popularized as a club drug, often used with a combination with alcohol, GHB, cannabis and other abused drugs.
+Established as one of the leading ingredients for bath salts among other synthetic stimulants like Mephedrone, Methylone, Butylone and Methedrone, MDPV started appearing around 2004 and popularized as a club drug, often used with a combination with alcohol, GHB, cannabis, and other abused drugs.
 Its desired effects are euphoria, alertness, talkativeness, and sexual arousal.

 - Collect a small sample of urine from the donor.